WHAT IS PROFESSIONAL REGISTRATION (RLIANZA)?

 I'M NOT SURE IF MY QUALIFICATIONS MEET THE GUIDELINES?

 If you're not sure if your qualification will be accepted by the PR Board then please email the office (email@example.com) including a copy of your CV.
 The office will forward this to the PR Board chair who will be able to advise if your qualification and experience are likely to meet requirements.
-Please note that this response does not guarantee entry to the scheme as the decision will be based on the quality of your BoK mapping.
+Please note that this response does not guarantee entry to the scheme.

 I WANT MORE INFORMATION ABOUT BOK MAPPING?